 The Roads Taken and Not Taken

-The similarities are strong with these two.
+The similarities are strong between these two.
 Both are exiles who turn out to be heirs to old kingdoms.
 Both have a natural charisma that draws people and is tested time and again in battle.
-And both are focused on a outside threat that threatens all the smaller realms of their worlds.
+And both are focused on an outside threat that threatens all the smaller realms of their worlds.
 That's where the similarities end.

 © 2019 Jamal Smith